JonKing93/DASH/Tutorials/psm/estimate.md

 ```
 R will be a vector with two elements.
 The first element will hold the R estimate for the proxy site using the linear PSM, and the second element will hold the R estimate for the proxy site using the VS-Lite PSM.

 It's important to note that not all PSMs can estimate R values.
 If a PSM cannot estimate R values, the R value for that proxy site will be NaN.
-Continuing the example, linear PSMs do not have the ability to estimate R vaues, so the first element of R will be NaN.

 ### Estimate proxies for very large ensembles